Meet the Board of Directors of the Red Lodge Area Community Foundation

 “RLACF addresses needs on an area-wide basis, which results in more ideas and resources at the table.
 Issues like jobs and transportation don’t recognize political boundaries.”

-Libby Johnson, Board Member
+Libby Johnson, Secretary of the Board of Directors

 “I serve on the Foundation board for the opportunities to foster strong relationships for youth and families.”
 [In a previous profile, Libby said, “Healthy relationships education should be fully accessible to all people.
 Because who are we without our relationships?”